MurrellGroup/MolecularEvolution.jl/docs/src/optimization.md

 There are two distinct kinds of optimization: "global" model parameters, and then tree branchlengths and topology.
 These are kept distinct because we can use algorithmic tricks to dramatically improve the performance of the latter.

+The example below will set up and optimize a ["Generalized Time Reversible" nucleotide substitution model](https://en.wikipedia.org/wiki/Substitution_model), where there are 6 rate parameters that govern the symmetric part of a rate matrix, and 4 nucleotide frequencies (that sum to 1, so only 3 underlying parameters).

 ## Optimizing model parameters

 We first need to construct an objective function.
 A very common use case involves parameterizing a rate matrix (along with all the constraints this entails) from a flat parameter vector. `reversibleQ` can be convenient here, which takes a vector of parameters and equilibrium frequencies and returns a reversible rate matrix.